vertica/VerticaPy/docs/source/user_guide_performance_qprof.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/user_guides_performance_qprof_sql_2.html

-In order to create a :py:func:`~verticapy.performance.vertica.QueryProfiler` object from a query, we need the queries statement_id and transaction_id, both of which are found in the QUERY_REQUESTS system table:
+In order to create a :py:mod:`~verticapy.performance.vertica.QueryProfiler` object from a query, we need the queries statement_id and transaction_id, both of which are found in the QUERY_REQUESTS system table:

 .. code-block:: python